jsteenbeeke/jsteenbeeke.github.io/recruiters/give-me-a-salary-indication.md

 ### "How much do you want?"

-I will not make the first offer.
-Let's use D&D currency for illustrative purposes:

-* Current salary is 25gp a month
-* Will accept a new job that pays at least 30gp
-* Potential employer has 35gp in mind, but asks me what I'd like to earn
-* I state 32gp, employer accepts
-* I earn 3gp less than I could have
+have a look at my [checklist](/recruiters/checklist).

 ### "We don't like people who are overly focussed on salary"

 Excellent, I'd love to have an emptier inbox.
 I'm sure there are hundreds of other potential candidates you can go bother instead.

+No?
+Well sucks to be you then.

 ### "Enjoying your job is much more important than getting paid well"

 They're not mutually exclusive, I currently have a very enjoyable job with a nice salary.
+Not stellar, but it's a good trade-off between workload and compensation.

 Besides, every single company who has ever told me I should focus on enjoyment rather than compensation had, rather ironically, a really toxic work environment in addition to their low salaries.

 ### "How about you tell us your current salary so we can make a fitting offer?"

-Sure, but first you tell me the current salaries of all your employees with similar levels of experience.
+Sure, if you tell me the salaries of all your employees.

+No?
+Then have a look at my [checklist](/recruiters/checklist).